 - Can I have a vaginal birth after a cesarean delivery?

 - Should I consider using a birthing center for my delivery?

 A dermatologist is a doctor who specializes in treating skin conditions.
 Dermatologists also treat conditions relating to hair and nails.
 A dermatologist can help women manage conditions like:

 Your dermatologist can also conduct a full-body skin check for moles.
 They’ll do this to identify the early warning signs of melanoma.

 - What changes should I look for in my skin?

-- Are there any moles I have to worry about?
+- Are there any moles I should be concerned about?

-- I get frequent skin rashes; how can I stop them?
+- I frequently get skin rashes.
+How can I stop them?

-- My skin is flaky.
+- My skin is dry.
 Can that be helped?